Vyral/base-template/_posts/2019-08-26-why-now-is-a-great-time-to-refinance.md

 **Some homeowners may find that a cash-out refinance is the best option for them.** By cashing out on the equity they’ve built up, homeowners can easily pay down other high-interest debt they might have, like that on a credit card.&nbsp;

-Even with all of these benefits in mind, though, some homeowners might feel hesitant to refinance because of all the paperwork they assume it will require.
+Even with all of these benefits in mind, though, some homeowners might feel hesitant to refinance because of all the paperwork they assume it requires.
 The good news is that many refinancing programs make the process smooth and simple, like the FHA Streamline program—which doesn’t even require an appraisal.&nbsp;

 {% include pullquote.html %}